ianjoshi/mender-reproduction/sparse-mender/README.md

 > Delft, Netherlands

 ## AI Disclaimer
-README.md was refined using ChatGPT-4o, but all ideas and implementation belong to the author.
+This README was refined using ChatGPT-4o, but all ideas and implementation belong to the author.